cosimameyer/cosimameyer.com/content/post/2022-11-13-first-steps-in-mastodon/index.md

 {{< statictweet "1591166271353225221" >}}

 ### Your GitHub profile

 It also works for your GitHub profile if your Mastadon page is the only website you're referring to in your GitHub profile ([adding the reference to your README doesn't work - unfortunately](https://github.com/community/community/discussions/5720)).
+There are two options, how you can add the verification on your GitHub page:

-[Jan Wildeboer](https://jan.wildeboer.net/2022/06/Quick-Fix-Verified-Mastodon-Github/) has a nice description how you can add your Mastodon reference as your website to your GitHub profile to get the verification check here.
+1. [Jan Wildeboer](https://jan.wildeboer.net/2022/06/Quick-Fix-Verified-Mastodon-Github/) has a nice description how you can add your Mastodon reference as your website to your GitHub profile.
+2. If you need the space for your personal website and don't want to give it to your Mastodon handle, [Simon Willison](https://til.simonwillison.net/mastodon/verifying-github-on-mastodon) has a solution for you: build a redirect with GitHub pages and link to your Mastodon reference.
+It's all nicely described in the [blog post](https://til.simonwillison.net/mastodon/verifying-github-on-mastodon).

 ## Writing DMs